 Transfer your real estate to us outright

-This is the simplest way for you to give The Oregon Humane Society a piece of real estate.
+This is the simplest way for you to give Oregon Humane Society a piece of real estate.
 By giving us all rights to your real estate, you will maximize your support of OHS, and you will earn an immediate income tax charitable deduction equal to the full appraised value of your real estate.

 Give your real estate now and receive variable payments for life